hydrogen-dev/sample-app/react/README.md

 node server.js
 ```

-The backend Node server should now be running with a message `Server is listening on port 3005`
+The backend Node server should now be running with a message `Server is listening on port 3005`.
+If you refresh the browser page now, you should see the Card Issuance component display, which means the backend is running and you have authenticated the app!